byteball/odex-frontend/README.md

 # Contact

-If you have questions, ideas or suggestions, you can reach our development team on #odex channel in [Obyte discord](https://discord.obyte.org)
+If you have questions, ideas or suggestions, you can reach our development team on #defi-projects channel in [Obyte discord](https://discord.obyte.org)

 ## Credits